biologysvsu/week-9-repository/qiime-instructions.md

 ```
 - cassava format, files follow a pattern `SampleID_L001_R1_001.fastq.gz`

-4. remove primer sequences from reads
+4. remove primer sequences from reads, these are the primers used to enrich for a specific locus, e.g.:16S, COI, etc
 ```
 qiime cutadapt trim-paired \
   --i-demultiplexed-sequences reads_qza/reads.qza \